 It could be said that food intolerance is not as serious as an allergy but it can be irritating and frustrating, especially when you can’t get to the bottom of the cause.
 It can sometimes be a long process before you understand what causes it.
 The symptoms of intolerance are mainly digestive difficulties, but there are many other illnesses that can provoke this kind of reaction.
 A check with your medical professional is advisable if you suffer regularly from stomach problems, pain or bowel problems.

 Whilst some intolerances can be tested for like lactose intolerance and histamine intolerance, there are others like non-coeliac gluten-sensitivity and carbohydrate malabsorption which are more challenging to identify.
+The NHS does not test for food intolerances; these are usually identified using a food diary and subsequent item elimination.

 The phrase ‘no pain, no gain’ is significant when it comes to understanding whether you have food intolerance.
 Monitoring your food intake is an excellent route to take, but it does take time and effort.
 As basic as it may seem, keeping a food diary of what you eat for every meal, what if any symptoms occur, and how long after eating do you feel uncomfortable or unwell (do include bloating, stomach pain, nausea, vomiting or loose bowels), will tell you potential ‘no-gos’ in your diet.